peterhinch/micropython-async/PRIMITIVES.md

 should now be stable.

-In `uasyncio` task cancellation is achieved by throwing an exception to the coro to be cancelled.
-Cancellation occurs when it is next scheduled.
+In `uasyncio` task cancellation is achieved by throwing an exception to the coro to be cancelled in a special way: cancellation is deferred until the coro is next scheduled.
+This mechanism works with nested coros.
+However there is a limitation.
 If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
-This introduces latency into cancellation which matters in certain use-cases.
+This introduces latency into cancellation which matters in some use-cases.

 Cancellation is supported by two classes, `Cancellable` and `NamedTask`.
 The `Cancellable` class allows the creation of named groups of anonymous tasks